Skip to Main Content

 Modifying an existing OER is a a simpler way of adopting content to suit your needs than creating a new OER.
 Before modifying an OER, check that the Creative Commons license does not contain a "no derivatives" clause.
 If it does, you do not have permission to modify the work.
 Search for formats that are conducive to modification, such as .docx and .rtf.
 Once you've downloaded and modified the OER, you can upload it to many of the sites listed in the "Sites for Creating and Hosting OER" section.

-Resources for Building, Hosting, and Sharing OER
+Resources for Creating and Hosting OER

 Attribution